 Her dear friend Isabelle soon finds herself swept into the arms of a suave young man, leaving Catherine to fend off the advances of Isabelle’s arrogant and dull brother, John.
 Summer flings turn into more involved romances and it grows more and more difficult and Catherine’s schemes grow ever more difficult.
 Mistaken affections, fickle hearts, and bitter rivalries all come together in a sweeping romance in Northanger Abbey.”

-Why you should check it out: What is Valentine’s Day without Jane Austen?
+Why you should check it out: What would this list be without Jane Austen?
 Perfect for those looking for a more light-hearted fare, you can’t go wrong with Austen’s satirical look at the Gothic romance novel.
-This is both romantic AND funny…
+Northanger Abbey is both romantic and funny.